LeaYeh/LeaYeh/README.md

 - 💼 With over seven years of combined experience as a Data Scientist, Data Engineer, and Software Engineer, I have a proven track record of driving project success across diverse teams.
 - 🌟 At MediaTek, I led initiatives that improved mobile device functionalities and developed robust data pipelines that enhanced R&D efficiency and product yields.
 - 🛠️ I'm skilled in designing and implementing machine learning models and data pipelines.
+- 📈 I'm passionate about to solve problems with elegent and robust structure.
+  - Currently, I'm learning system programming and parallel computing to enhance my skills in 42Vienna. ([current status](https://github.com/LeaYeh/LeaYeh/42_stats.md))

 ## Technical Skills
 - **Languages:** Python, SQL, SPL, C/C++